zikula-modules/Content/README.md

 - Added missing support for query and request arguments to controller content type (#307).
 - Use title as fallback for description in finder.

+Bugfixes:
+- Addition of (minor) safety check for Slideshare, Vimeo and YouTube content types.

 ### Version 5.0.1

 Bugfixes: